MLQ2025/PEP-559-ML-in-Quantum/codes/ReadMe.md

-# Setting Up a Virtual Environment for Machine Learning in Quantum Physics
+# Machine Learning in Quantum Physics

 To keep your machine learning projects organized, it's best to use a **virtual environment** with Conda.
 This helps manage dependencies and avoid conflicts between different projects.